 - Ask a doctor a question free online

-- What happens to food when the gallbladder stops working?
+- What happens when constipated?

 - I have a broken finger with a torn tendon what happens during the surgery